 - Written translation to and from English in legal, police and immigration contexts.

 You can get started with your qualification today by clicking the ‘Get Started Now’ button above.
 The team will call you back to book your exam date.

 Yes, the Level 6 DPSI course is accredited by Training Qualifications UK (TQUK) and registered on the Regulated Qualifications Framework (RQF) with Ofqual.
 The Qualification Accreditation Number (QAN) is 603/2014/X.

 At ISL, we want to be confident that everyone who is accepted onto our qualification has the right skill, knowledge and ability to be able to successfully complete the learning experience.
 Once you have reserved your place, we will contact you to discuss your qualification, preparation and the date of your exam.

 What if I need a preparation course as well?

-ISL do not currently offer a preparation course.
-However, our award winning partners Bridge Interpreting offer courses in person and also for distance learning all over the country.
+If you prefer a classroom or assessor supported distance learning course, our award winning partners Bridge Interpreting offer courses in person and also for distance learning all over the country.
 You can read more by clicking here.